dineshbali18/GDP-2/README.md

 Incorporate intelligent budget suggestions derived from users' transaction history and spending habits.\
 Facilitate real-time tracking of expenses, with alerts triggered when spending approaches or exceeds budget limits.\
 Offer visual tools such as charts to help users analyze their spending patterns and make informed adjustments to their budgets.

+**Automatic Budget Adjustments Based on Spending Patterns**\
+**Spending Analysis:** The app analyzes user spending patterns over time to detect trends in various categories.\
+**Dynamic Budget Adjustments:** Based on the analysis, it automatically adjusts budget allocations to ensure spending aligns with financial goals.\
+**Personalized Recommendations:** Users receive tailored suggestions for budget changes to optimize their financial management based on real-time behavior.